matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Many tricks for large amounts of data that don't fit in memory.

+## 13: Transfer Learning

+Take a previously-trained model and solve a similar problem with a smaller dataset.

+Learned about [ImageNet](https://www.image-net.org/index.php).
+14 million labelled images.

+The shortest path to glory is to freeze the weights up to the "bottleneck" (i.e. penultimate) layer and train only the output layer with new data.
+This is called "feature extraction".
+Optionally you could let the weights up to any of the layers to retrain, which is called "fine tuning".
+It's not advisable to let the lowest layers retrain, e.g. image classification because they correspond to the physical world (edges, shapes).
+You can do a binary search for the proper layer to freeze with "progressive fine tuning".

+Regarding tabular data, this approach works better at the sentence level than the word level because you have context.
+See TabNet, Google's Universal Sentence Encoder, and BERT.

+## 14: Distribution Strategy

+Distribute the model training loop over multiple workers.

+It can take days for some models to train.
+Offload this onto multiple servers.
+Can do synchronously or asynchronously.

+Use specialized hardware for faster performance at reduced costs: GPUs, ASICs, FPGAs, TPUs (Tensor Processing Unit, an ASIC developed by Google for AI).

+Interesting note about batch sizes...
+Larger batch sizes are more efficient for reduced I/O and taking advantage of hardware, however larger batch sizes can lead to reduced SGD convergence and accuracy.
+LAMB is a method for finding the sweet spot.

+## 15: Hyperparameter Tuning

+How to pick model architecture parameters (e.g. Number of layers, neurons/layer, decision tree depth) or model training parameters (e.g. number of epochs, learning rate, batch size)?

+You could manually try different hyperparameter combinations (grid search), but takes a lot of time and can have combinatorial explosion of parameters.

+Bayesian optimization: Try hyperparameter combinations with a faster "surrogate function" rather than model training.
+Usually use a Guassian process (Kriging?) or tree-structure Parzen estimator to take hyperparameters as input and a metric as output (accuracy, error).

+Genetic algorithms: Instead of using a "surrogate function", you randomly take some combinations of hyperparameters, train the model a bit, and see what you have.
+Somehow the stronger combinations survive based on survival of the fittest.
+This isn't as well supported as Bayesian optimization.

+Note the keras BayesianOptimization in hyperparameter_tuning.ipynb took a long time for me...
+30 mins.
+I was using GPU hardware acceleration.
+The takeaway for me is even if you're using tricks the hyperparameter tuning can take a long time.

+Like this DP!
+I bet one is often left wondering if a model would be better with different hyperparamters but didn't have the time to try.

 ## Notes on running *.ipynb files on google colab

 None of the design pattern *.pynb files ran "out of the box" for me.